 Grinch Fruit Kabobs

-- small bag green grapes (rinsed and patted dry)
+- 24 green grapes rinsed and patted dry

-- *optional: tube of chocolate frosting for making faces
+- *optional: tube of chocolate frosting or edible marker for making faces

 - Thread a grape onto the kabob skewer